 WHAT IS NATURE-BASED MINDFULNESS?

-I usually incorporate nature-based mindfulness and breathing techniques which can be a useful tool for self-care, calming, soothing, uplifting and focusing our presence in the moment.
+I am a qualified nature based mindfulness guide.
+We can incorporate nature-based mindfulness and breathing techniques in sessions, offering a toolkit for self-care, calming, soothing, uplifting and focusing our presence in the moment.

 HOW ARE SESSIONS STRUCTURED?

 Sessions are client-led and can be as verbal or non-verbal as you wish.
 You are welcome to have the video off or use the chat function sometimes too.
 Whatever helps you feel comfortable.
 We are all struggling with an excess of screen-time at present.